Social Media Trends to Watch in 201906.01.2019

 If you want to give your brand the best possible chance of making an impact online, it’s important to be aware of current and emerging trends.
 It’s also important to understand how you can integrate them into your strategy.

 Here are some of the social media trends that are set to make their mark in 2019…

 Video content is nothing new.
 Each year, it continues to play an increasingly central role in social media marketing.
 And 2019 is set to be no different, with video content once again dominating the marketplace.
 In fact, according to many experts, 80% of what we consume online will soon be video content.

-Live videos, such as Facebook live and Instagram stories in particular are becoming increasingly popular, offering a meaningful and authentic insight into the lives of brands and individuals, while boosting trust and relevance.
+Live videos, such as Facebook live and Instagram stories in particular are becoming increasingly popular.
+They offer a meaningful and authentic insight into the lives of brands and individuals, while boosting trust and relevance.

 Vertical video in particular is predicted to take the spotlight in 2019.

-While video content has traditionally been shot horizontally, with more and more of us consuming content on our smart phones, it’s perhaps not surprising that vertical video content is becoming increasingly popular.
+Video content has traditionally been shot horizontally.
+But with more and more of us consuming content on our smart phones, it’s perhaps not surprising that vertical video content is becoming increasingly popular.